n8epi/filaments/README.md

 # Filaments

-Code for producing dynamic 2D Andrew's plots, 2D+1D Andrew's plots, and filament plots.
+Code for producing dynamic 2D Andrews curves, 2D+1D Andrews plots, and filament plots.
 The white paper is available here: https://arxiv.org/abs/2107.10869.

-An interactive example for the Iris dataset is available here: https://n8epi.github.io/filaments/
+Interactive examples for the Iris, Boston, Wisconsin Breast Cancer, and Digits datasets are available here (wait for the plots to load and then scroll down to see all the plots): https://n8epi.github.io/filaments/